goessisandro/covid_dashboard_poc/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Feel free to open an issue or submit a pull request with improvements, bug fixes, or suggestions.

 ## Aknowledgements
+Supervised by:

-Prof. Dr. Johannes Schöning und Dr. Gian-Luca Savino Prof. Dr. Tobias Kowatsch for supervised this master thesis.
+- Prof. Dr. Johannes Schöning

+- Dr. Gian-Luca Savino

+- Prof. Dr. Tobias Kowatsch

+Thank you for the valuable feedback and academic support.

 ## License